nickajeglin/Eurorack-pcbs/README.md

 https://modularaddict.com/parts/jacks/pj301m12-jacks

 Or similar from Thonk if you're in Europe.
-You can buy several hundred jacks direct from the chinese plants off alibaba like I did, but you'll feel like a terrible person for not supporting your local diy suppliers.
+You can buy [several hundred jacks](https://www.aliexpress.com/item/Original-new-100-headset-socket-PJ-301M-3-5MM-audio-and-video-socket-measuring-90-degree/32919567094.html?spm=a2g0s.9042311.0.0.50554c4d2D22No) direct from China like I did, but you'll feel like a terrible person for not supporting your local diy suppliers, and the quality is noticeably worse than the ones from thonk or modular addict.

-Switches can be hard to find.
+Good switches can be hard to find.
 I love taiway switches from these people:

 https://lovemyswitches.com/categories/switches/toggle-switches/mini-toggle-switches.html